gridcoin-community/Gridcoin-Site/wiki/faq.md

 ---
 ### How do I upgrade the Gridcoin wallet client?

+1. Exit the wallet fully so it is not running.
+Be sure to check your system tray.

-Download the installer from [Github](https://github.com/gridcoin-community/Gridcoin-Research/releases) or your package manager and install over your previous installation.
+2. Download the installer from [Github](https://github.com/gridcoin-community/Gridcoin-Research/releases) or your package manager and install over your previous installation.

 **Do not delete the data folder.** This contains important data like your keys which let you access your coins.